Bira/octopus-carnival/_drafts/wir-dscc-cloud-ray.md

 and terrain during a fight.
 If it took flight because you tried to camp on its back, it will be the _only_ terrain for the fight.

-Obviously if you're on top of the day, you're also inside its aura, so it will try to slide you off its back.
+Obviously if you're on top of the ray, you're also inside its aura, so it will try to slide you off its back.
 This follows the rules for forced movement into hazardous terrain, so you get a save to grab on before you tumble to the ground.
 If you pass, you end up prone at the ray's edge.